PrototypeML/PrototypeML/docs/models.md

 #### Ports

 The input and output ports of a mutator are the connection between the data flow shown in the code-graph and the actual code.
-Every mutator has at least one input port and at least one output port.
+Every mutator needs at least one input port and at least one output port.
 You can define more than one input or output port.
 The ports are displayed as large dots on the mutator icon shown in the code graph.
 By default, the input port is named "input" and the output port is named "output", but these can be modified by clicking the "pencil" icon next to the port and entering a different name in the pop-up form.